VU-DETAIL/vu-detail.github.io/people/jiao.md

 ## Short Bio
 Xun Jiao is an assistant professor in ECE department of Villanova University.
 He leads the [Dependable, Efficient, and Intelligent Computing Lab (DETAIL)](vu-detail.github.io).
 Before that, he obtained his Ph.D. degree from UC San Diego in 2018.
 He earned a dual first-class Bachelor degree from Joint Program of Queen Mary University of London and Beijing University of Posts and Telecommunications in 2013.

 His research interests are on robust and efficient computing for intelligent applications such as AI and machine learning.
 He received 6 paper awards/nominations in international conferences such as DATE, EMSOFT, DSD, and SELSE.
+He published 50+ papers in international conferences and journals.

 He is an associate editor of IEEE Trans on CAD, a TPC member of DAC, ICCAD, ASP-DAC, GLSVLSI, LCTES, and panelist of NSF/DoE.